RorisangMasilo/Module_3_RORMAS372_BCL2401_C02_Rorisang-Masilo_JSF02/README.md

 # Module_3_RORMAS372_BCL2401_C02_Rorisang-Masilo_JSF02

-## Svelte E-store
+## Svelte E-commerce site

 ### Introduction

-Welcome to the Alpine E-store!
+Welcome to the Svelte E-commerce site!
 This project is a web application designed to showcase products in a user-friendly manner.
 It features a detailed view modal to display comprehensive product information, including product images, ratings, and descriptions.

 ### Technologies Used